Kanye West blocked from entering UK by British government after Wireless Festival booking backlash

 The artist, now known as Ye, has faced widespread criticism in recent years over antisemitic comments and expressions seen as supportive of Nazism, which have previously led to suspensions from social media platforms.

-A Home Office source said ministers are reviewing his permission to enter the country, although the department does not usually comment on individual cases.
+A Home Office source previously said ministers were reviewing his permission to enter the country.

-The controversy has also had commercial consequences, with major sponsors including PepsiCo, PayPal and Diageo withdrawing support for the festival following the announcement.
+The controversy has also had commercial consequences, with major sponsors including PepsiCo, PayPal and Diageo withdrawing support for the festival following the announcement of Ye as a headliner.

-Prime Minister Keir Starmer described the decision to book Ye as “deeply concerning”, stressing that antisemitism must be confronted and that Jewish communities should feel safe in Britain.
+Prime Minister Keir Starmer previously described the decision to book the rapper as “deeply concerning”, stressing that antisemitism must be confronted and that Jewish communities should feel safe in Britain.

 A spokesperson for London Mayor Sadiq Khan said the rapper's comments did not reflect the city’s values and that the decision had been made by festival organisers.